DrKJeff16/project.nvim/README.md

     ---@type boolean
     manual_mode = false,

-    ---Methods of detecting the root directory. `'lsp'` uses the native neovim
+    ---Methods of detecting the root directory. `'lsp'` uses the native Neovim
     ---LSP, while `'pattern'` uses vim-rooter like glob pattern matching.
 Here
     ---order matters: if one is not detected, the other is used as fallback.
 You
     ---can also delete or rearrange the detection methods.